gliderlabs/ssh/README.md

  }

 ```
+> This package is dope.
+It's always refreshing to see nice API design.  &mdash;[@bradfitz](https://twitter.com/bradfitz), Go team member

-This package was built after working on nearly a dozen projects at Glider Labs using SSH and collaborating with [@shazow](https://twitter.com/shazow) (known for [ssh-chat](https://github.com/shazow/ssh-chat)).
+This package was built by [@progrium](https://twitter.com/progrium) after working on nearly a dozen projects at Glider Labs using SSH and collaborating with [@shazow](https://twitter.com/shazow) (known for [ssh-chat](https://github.com/shazow/ssh-chat)).

 ## Examples